binhonglee/wings/docs/config.md

 ## skipImport: `bool`

 When `skipimport` is set to `true`, wings will skip parsing and generating imported wings file(s) and only generate from the wings file given.

+_Note: If you'd like to use a remote template file instead of writing your own, check out the remote template feature in the [experimental page](../experimental/#remote-template)._